How much does it cost to be in a sorority?

 While the process for joining a sorority depends on the organization and school, you’ll typically need to take the following steps to get started:

 - Attend an orientation session and other events.
-This step typically involves attending a session or meeting that introduces you to sorority principles and other distinctions of Greek life.
+This step typically involves attending a session or meeting introducing you to sorority principles and other distinctions of Greek life.
 Depending on the sorority, you can also attend meet-and-greets, open houses and other events.

 - Weigh the financial commitment.
 College is already expensive enough, so you should think long and hard about taking on the extra costs of sorority membership.
 If you have to pay for sorority dues from your student loan proceeds, you should also factor in how long it will take you to pay off your loans.

 - Participate in the recruitment or intake process.
-Once you’ve decided to join a sorority, you can take the steps to apply for sorority membership, a process that varies widely from school to school.
-Some organizations are much more formal when it comes to their recruitment activities, while other schools accept your attendance at events as your application of membership.
-You’ll typically need to pay a registration fee in order to sign up for recruitment.
+Once you’ve decided to join a sorority, you can take steps to apply for sorority membership, a process that varies widely from school to school.
+Some organizations are much more formal regarding their recruitment activities, while other schools accept your attendance at events as your application for membership.
+You’ll typically need to pay a registration fee to sign up for recruitment.

 - Receive bids.
-Once you’ve attended a number of recruitment events, you’ll need to wait to receive “bids” from sororities that would like you to join their house.
+Once you’ve attended some recruitment events, you’ll need to wait to receive “bids” from sororities that would like you to join their house.
 If you receive several bids, you can choose the sorority that feels right for you and officially accept that bid, though you may be under a time constraint.

 The bottom line

 Sorority membership isn’t free, but that doesn’t necessarily mean it’s not worth it.
-At the end of the day, individuals who are considering Greek life should think about what they hope to gain from joining a sorority before making a financial commitment.
+Individuals considering Greek life should consider what they hope to gain from joining a sorority before making a financial commitment.
 Even if sorority costs are equal to or greater than what you’d pay for other housing, the social and academic benefits could be enough to persuade you to rush.